 About

-I am an PhD student at MIT Sloan school of management, affiliated with the Institute for Work and Employment Research.
-My research investigates various phenomena that affect worker power and/or workplace inequality, including skill change, informal workplace social relations, managerial practices, worker activisms, and the subjective interpretations and experience of inequality at work.
+I am a PhD candidate at MIT Sloan school of management, affiliated with the Institute for Work and Employment Research.
+I study organizational change, including changes in the organization of work tasks, managerial practices, and corporate involvement in socio-political activism.
+I am particularly interested in how firms respond to technological, economic, legal, and political envrionments.
+My research also investigates various phenomena that affect working conditions and workplace inequality, such as informal workplace social relations, algorithmic control, and social activism.
 I graduated with a M.A. in Computational Social Science from the University of Chicago and a B.A. in English Language and Literature from Tsinghua University.
 You can reach me at ditong@mit.edu.

 Working Paper